jakelashbrook/dragonsdelight/README.md

       - b.
 Once clicking on the "Menu" button you're taken directly to the Food and Drink Menu section of the site.
       - c.
 The user has the option to collapse or expand either Menu.

     ii.
-As a first time user, I want to be able to easily navigate through the site content and find what i'm looking for with ease.
+As a first time user, I want to be able to easily navigate through the site content and find what I'm looking for with ease.
       - a.
 Upon entering the site, you find a fixed navigation bar that takes you to all the main sections of the site.
       - b.
 Throughout the site there is a "Back to the top button" that will take the user back to the top of the page at